exercism/javascript/exercises/concept/fruit-picker/.docs/instructions.md

 ## 2. Create a callback to be called when the order fails with an error

-Write a callback function name `onError` which should invoke the import `notify` function.
-You have to return an `ERROR` message when the order encounters an error.
+Write a callback function name `onError` which should invoke the import `notify` function.You have to return an `ERROR` message when the order encounters an error.

 ```javascript
 onError();